Yarden-Greenpeter/FullStack-Course/Part 0/Exercise-0.4.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note left of server: The server sends the updated date which includes the new note sent at first.
+    Note left of server: The server sends the updated data which includes the new note.